 At this point, you may not be able to think about which system to go with.
 The passwordless login system that’s quick or password login + 2FA?

-What I think is that we can use the combination of both.
+What I think is that we can use a combination of both.
 We can provide the password system + 2FA and passwordless login + 2FA.
-In case, anyone manages to get access to users’ email id, he can not log in without completing 2FA.
+If anyone manages to get access to the user’s email id, he can not log in without completing 2FA.
 It is quick and secure.

 Secondly, the 2FA system should be strong.
 It should be able to recognize a brute-force attack on a certain account and block IPs for a little longer.

 Instead of developing our own 2FA system from scratch, we can use Google authenticator.
 Their system is easy to set up, easy to use, and secure.
 The OTPs are refreshed at a short period of time that eliminates the possibility of brute-forcing the endpoint.